devm1023/ML_project/_posts/2016-08-10-mathematical-thinking.markdown

 - We need to memorize all the rules
 - Mathematics is all about numbers, rules, methods

 There are tons of such dis-beliefs about mathematics which makes people treat mathematics differently and keep it at bay.
-To learn mathematics its important to note a few points…
+To learn mathematics its important to note a few points:
 - Anyone can learn mathematics and start loving it, provided the learning approach is changed
 - Mathematics is a study of patterns (as Mathematician Keith Devlin says)
 - It’s very important to understand and internalize the concepts rather than memorizing the formulae, procedures and methods of solving something